Different Types of Dyes and Their Properties

 Primary Mechanism of Acid Dyes

-When acid is added,
+When acid dye is added:

 Basic Dyes